alexjurkiewicz/dotfiles-old/README.md

 Then you can:

+* Create your local CONFIG file.
-* Install all other dotfiles in the respository using `dotfiles-install`. ("install" = `ln -s` each dotfile into place)
+* Install all other dotfiles in the respository using `dotfiles-install`.
 * Receive new updates with `dotfiles-update`.
 * Enjoy!

 ## Uninstallation

 1. Delete `~/.zshrc` and `~/.dotfiles`.
-2. If you installed the other dotfiles in this repo, they will be broken symlinks which you can clean up or just leave hanging without ill effect.
+2. If you installed the other dotfiles in this repo you'll need to remove them by hand.

 ## Tell me more about the zshrc highlights

 * Selects **prompt colour schemes** based on hostname (home, work, unknown, plus red for root sessions)
 * **Extra keyboard navigation shortcuts** that I've picked up elsewhere over the years
 * **Hostname autocomplete entries are passed through to remote hosts.** Super useful when bouncing around servers!
-* **ssh-agent interface improvements.** Run ssh-agent to create an initial ssh-agent process.
+* **ssh-agent interface improvements.** Run ssh-agent to create an initial ssh-agent process on a server.
 Run ssh-agent later to reconnect to the *same* agent.
 * **Prompt, window title and screen/tmux title handling.** Prompt includes git information when you're inside a git repository.
 * A whole bunch of aliases, prettiness, easter eggs, etc